Lemons, Lavender, & Laundry

 • Paintbrush

-Directions: How to Create A Weathered Wood Look With Paint & Wax
+How to Create A Weathered Wood Look With Paint & Wax

 When using chalk paint, you don’t really need to sand anything first, however, because of the divots and general unevenness of the table top, I decided to sand it down a bit.
 Whether you choose to sand or not, you’ll want to clean the surface of your piece.
-Once clean and dry, apply your first coat of the Coco chalk paint using a paintbrush.
+Once clean and dry, apply your first coat of the Coco chalk paint (or similar) using a paintbrush.

 As you can see, there was still a lot of the white showing through after the first coat, so I applied another for an even tone under the wax.
 Chalk paint tends to dry quickly, but make sure it is entirely dry before applying a second coat.